ProjectPythia/pythia-foundations/foundations/github/what-is-github.md

 ## Version control systems (VCS)

 We will discuss version control in more detail later in this series, but the need to track and manage changes to a project, especially one that involves software, has long been known.
-Over the years, FOSS developers have used VCS such as _cvs_, _svn_, and most recently, _git_.
+Over the years, FOSS developers have used VCS such as [CVS](wiki:Concurrent_Versions_System), [SVN](wiki:Apache_Subversion), and most recently, [Git](wiki:Git).
 All of these systems are _command-line tools_.

 ## FOSS and VCS on the Internet

 A successful FOSS project needs to be accessible via the web.
 As mentioned before, the Linux kernel and the Python language have long been available using first-generation remote access protocols such as FTP and HTTP, and SSH.
 Later, VCS tools such as cvs and svn established their own TCP protocols for remote access.
-With the advent of _git_, web-based services that supported HTTP(S) and SSH sprung up.
+With the advent of Git, web-based services that supported HTTP(S) and SSH sprung up.
 Each of these VCS leverages the concept of a particular FOSS project as a <i>code repository</i>.

 ```{admonition} Did you know?
 :class: info